gradle/native-samples/README.md

 Hello, Hello,
 ```

-Change to version '2.0' to use a fixed version.
+Change to version 1.1 to use a fixed version.
+Dynamic dependencies are also supported, so you could also use `1.+`, `[1.1,2.0]` or `latest.integration`.

 ### C++